SameSalamander5710/DynamicFPSLimiter/README.md

 ## What The App Does

-The DynamicFPSLimiter app uses a simple PowerShell command to monitor GPU usage in real-time and dynamically adjust the frame limit based on GPU load.
+The DynamicFPSLimiter app monitor GPU usage in real-time and dynamically adjust the frame limit based on GPU load.

 How It Works (with ~default~ random values, but this customizable):
 - **When GPU usage exceeds 80% for 2 consecutive seconds:**